keshabit/ha_daily_files_backup/ReadMe.txt

 ReadMe:
-Home Assistant (HA) config files hourly auto backup with their check-sums using a simple shell script.
-This will only backup files (with hourly frequency) that are changed.
-Intended for the basic users who want to keep HA config files safe, these files are mostly improvised manually with higher granularity; there are chances of mistakes or deletion and this will ease the process of recovery or save you from complete misery.
-This script backs up files defined in the "/backup/hourly/config.files" configuration file with their relative path.
+Home Assistant (HA) config files hourly auto backup with their checksums using a simple shell script.
+This will only backup the latest copy of the unchanged file(s) and multiple copies of changed files hourly.
+Intended for the basic users who want to keep HA config files safe, these files are mostly improvised manually with higher granularity; there are chances of mistakes or deletions and this will ease the process of recovery or save you from complete misery.
+This script works with the "Advanced
+SSH and Terminal Application" (AS&T) add-on.
+This script saves the files defined in the "/backup/hourly/config.files" configuration file with their relative path.
+The script throws an error message if the file path is not found and it doesn't process such missing references.
 The script auto-cleans the files older than 30 days.

-The script throws an error message if the file path is not found and it doesn't process such missing references.
-Lastly, this is fully tested in standard HA installations.
+Test Setup:
+Home Assitant Versions
+Core: 2024.9.1
+Supervisor: 2024.08.0
+Operating System: 13.1
+Frontend: 20240906.0

+Advanced SSH and Terminal Application
+Current version: 18.0.0

 Instructions:
 a.
-Install "Advanced SSH and Terminal Application" add-on if you haven't done so
+Install the "Advanced SSH and Terminal Application" add-on if you haven't done so
 b.
-Open the web interface of installed add-on Terminal Application
+Open the web interface of the installed add-on
 c.
 Create directories: mkdir -p /backup/hourly/files
 d.
 Download and place the backup.sh and config.files in /backup/hourly directory (by default it backs up most common files: configuration.yaml, scerets.yaml, lovelace, and automations.yaml), you may add more based on your need